lilOAT/Suduko/README.txt

 NAKED_SINGLE_CHECK()
-    IF ANY OF THE FOLLOWING RETURN TRUE
-        CHECK CELL BY CELL FOR SINGLE CANDIDATE
+    IF ANY CELL CONTAINS ONLY A SINGLE CANDIDATE
-    DO THIS
+        SOLVE CELL()
         NAKED_SINGLE_CHECK()

 HIDDEN_SINGLE_CHECK()